Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Simulation Studies

 \subsection{Comprehensive Comparisons under Various Scenarios}

-Finally, to comprehensively compare the $N$-in-1 and 1-in-1 configurations, simulations were conducted under 25 wind power supply scenarios.
-Each scenario, lasting 8 hours and shown in Fig. \ref{fig:wind}, is based on data from an offshore wind farm collected by Ris{\o} \cite{zhang2014wind}.
-For each scenario, performance metrics, including total energy use, load-tracking RMSE, stack temperature control RMSE, total hydrogen yield, and specific energy consumption, are compared in Fig. \ref{fig:multi}.
-The average metrics are summarized in Table \ref{tab:multi}.
+To further compare $N$-in-1 and 1-in-1 systems, we simulate 25 wind power scenarios.
+Each scenario (Fig. \ref{fig:multi}(a)) is derived from offshore wind data reported by Ris{\o} \cite{lin2012assessment}.
+Performance metrics, including total energy use, load-tracking RMSE, temperature RMSE, hydrogen yield, and specific energy consumption, are shown in Figs. \ref{fig:multi}(b)--\ref{fig:multi}(c), with averages in Table \ref{tab:multi}.

-The results indicate that the performance of the 4-in-1 and 1-in-1 configurations under varying energy inputs is not significantly different, a conclusion consistent with the findings in Sections \ref{sec:comparetopo} and \ref{sec:compare1in1}.
-We observe that, despite different power supply levels, the energy conversion efficiency remains nearly identical.
-Due to the constrained degree of freedom in lye flow control, the 4-in-1 systems with 2-pump and 1-pump configurations show a slightly higher RMSE in stack temperature stabilization, leading to a marginal deterioration in energy conversion efficiency.
-The average differences in load-tracking RMSE, stack temperature RMSE, and specific energy consumption are below $0.014$ MW, $2.356$ K, and $0.003$ kWh/Nm$^3$.
-These increases can be negligible in practical applications.

-In summary, we answer Question 1 by confirming that selecting the 4-in-1 system does not compromise flexibility or efficiency when compared to traditional 1-in-1 systems.
+The results confirm the findings of Sections \ref{sec:comparetopo} and \ref{sec:compare1in1}.
+Despite reduced degrees of freedom in lye flow control, the 4-in-1 system maintains comparable performance through coordinated adjustment of current, lye flow, and cooling.
+Moreover, because the stacks in the 4-in-1 system share a large heat capacity, the temperature fluctuations can be better stabilized under varying power supply. {Different from the 1-in-1 systems with on-off switching that exhibit deviations in efficiency and temperature control,} the average differences between the 4-in-1 systems and the {all-online} 1-in-1 systems in stack temperature RMSE, and specific energy consumption are below {$0.344$} K, and $0.001$ kWh/Nm$^3$, relatively small for the system-level comparison considered here.
+In summary, we answer Question 1 by confirming that selecting the 4-in-1 system does not compromise flexibility when compared to traditional 1-in-1 systems { in continuous production}.